-As mentioned above, the SCAN Foundation findings included lower satisfaction overall for members requiring LTSS.
-DHCS and CMS are actively involved in initiatives to improve the delivery of LTSS in the areas of skilled nursing facility services and Multipurpose Senior Services Program (MSSP) services.
+As mentioned above, the 2018 SCAN Foundation findings included lower satisfaction overall for enrollees requiring LTSS.
+DHCS and CMS are actively involved in initiatives to improve the delivery of LTSS in the area of skilled nursing facility services.

-In 2017 and 2018, DHCS created and published dual plan letters (DPLs) to the MMPs that provide guidance and clarification in areas that can decrease delay or disruption in care in areas including: non-emergency medical and non-medical transportation services; performance improvement projects; care plan option services; and health risk assessment.
+In 2017 and 2018, DHCS published Dual Plan Letters addressed to MMPs that provide guidance and clarification in areas that can decrease delay or disruption in care in areas including: non-emergency medical and non-medical transportation services; PIPs; care plan option services; and HRAs.

-Based on the initiatives outlined above and many others, DHCS is working closely with MMPs and CMS to address the issues raised in the SCAN Foundation findings and through other sources, and improve coordination and integration of care for dual eligible beneficiaries.
+Based on the evaluation results outlined above, DHCS is working closely with MMPs and CMS to address the issues raised in the SCAN Foundation findings and through other sources, and improve coordination and integration of care for Duals.